libremente/NS3-simulation/README.md

 an external file with some information regarding the size of the next packet to be sent and the timeout to wait and then send it.
-In exchange, the TCP "Receiver" waits for the packet to arrive, saves the time of arrival and sends a `feedback` packet back to the Sender in order to certify the time of receival.
+In exchange, the TCP "Receiver" waits for the packet to arrive, saves the time of arrival and sends a `feedback` packet back to the Sender in order to certify the receiving time.
 In order to increase the amount of noise and simulate some network congestion, it is possible to use the `--interference` option and generate some UDP and TCP noise on the network.
 Everything is logged and can be easily plotted.
 Check the topology below to better understand